shawnlaffan/Alien-Build-Plugin-Cleanse-BuildDir/README.md

 This plugin deletes the build directory after the make phase.
 This is useful if your alien has a large build size.
-It was developed because [Alien::gdal](https://metacpan.org/pod/Alien::gdal) is enormous, and was filling up disk space on cpan testers.
+It was developed because the [Alien::gdal](https://metacpan.org/pod/Alien::gdal) build footprint is enormous, and was filling up disk space on cpan testers.

 You should use it conditionally in your alienfile, for example when you know the build dir contents are not needed later.

+Has no effect if you are running a non-share install, or are using an out of source build
+(although these are currently untested).

 # NAME